acecreamu/craquelure-graphs/README.md

 Supporting code to the publication [TBA](https://arxiv.org)

 # Option 1.
-Extraction and characterization of craquelure patterns from images
+Extraction and characterization of craquelure patterns from an image

 Taking a skeletonized binary image as an input, given algorithm extracts non-directed graph from a cracks pattern, classifies nodes by topology onto X, Y, and O types, fits edges with polynomial, and exports comprehensive characteristic of a craquelure pattern.
 The latter can be used for forgery detection, origin examination, aging monitoring, and damage identification.